-As at 31 December 2017, the carrying amount of the Group's goodwill is \$12.7 million.
-The goodwill impairment assessment process requires management to exercise significant judgement and making assumptions relating to expected future market and economic conditions.
+As at 31 December 2018, the carrying amount of the Group's goodwill is \$12.7 million.
+The goodwill impairment assessment process involved significant management judgement, and was based on assumptions that are affected by expected future market and economic conditions.
 Hence, we have determined this to be a key audit matter.

-The Group's goodwill is allocated to three cash generating units ("CGU").
-Management determines the recoverable amount of each CGU based on its fair value less costs of disposal which is determined by applying an appropriate market multiple to its earnings before interest, tax, depreciation and amortisation ("EBITDA").
+The Group's goodwill is allocated to three cash generating units ("CGUs").
+Management determines the recoverable amount of each CGU based on fair value less costs of disposal which is determined by applying an appropriate market multiple to the CGU's earnings before interest, tax, depreciation and amortisation ("EBITDA").

 As part of our audit procedures, we examined management's methodology used to determine the recoverable amounts of the Group's CGUs.
-We involved our internal valuation specialist to review the key assumptions, methodology and estimates used in management's impairment assessment by comparing inputs such as EBITDA multiples and control premium applied in the impairment assessment to analyst reports and comparable data for peer companies.
-We also considered the adequacy of disclosures relating to impairment of goodwill in Note 14.
+We involved our internal valuation specialist to review the key assumptions, methodology and estimates used in management's impairment assessment by comparing inputs such as EBITDA multiples and control premium applied in the impairment assessment to analyst reports and equivalent data for peer companies.
+We also assessed the adequacy of disclosures relating to impairment of goodwill in Note 14.

-Recoverability of trade receivables
+Impairment of trade receivables and contract assets